varunsimha-MP/varunsimha-MP/README.md

                                                         **Hi 👋, I'm Varunsimha M P**

-AWS Certified Solutions Architect – Associate and Cloud & Infrastructure Engineer with+ ye near to 3 years of experience designing, deploying, and operating cloud and hybrid environments.
+AWS Certified Solutions Architect – Associate and Cloud & Infrastructure Engineer with near to 3 years of experience designing, deploying, and operating cloud and hybrid environments.
 Proven expertise in AWS and Azure, cloud automation, Terraform, CI/CD, virtualization, and enterprise infrastructure.
 Strong background in managing production systems, security controls, high availability, and disaster recovery across Linux, Windows, containerized, and multi-cloud platforms.
 Experienced in 24×7 operations, ITIL-based incident management, and collaborating with cross-functional engineering teams to deliver reliable and scalable systems.

 📞 How to reach me varunsimha90@gmail.com